 Union is a somewhat small city located in the state of Kentucky.
-With a population of 5,795 people and four constituent neighborhoods, Union is the 82nd largest community in Kentucky.
-Union has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Union, where the median household income is $103,929.00.
+With a population of 7,531 people and four constituent neighborhoods, Union is the 61st largest community in Kentucky.
+Much of the housing stock in Union was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Union economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Union, where the median household income is $128,050.00.

 Union real estate is some of the most expensive in Kentucky, although Union house values don't compare to the most expensive real estate in the U.S.